POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

   An example can be found in the :ref:`tutorials <plot_1d>`.
 The code details are available in the
   :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot>` code and the
-  :py:class:`visualisation libary <posydon.visualization.plot1D>`.
+  :py:class:`visualization <posydon.visualization.plot1D>` library.
 - :samp:`plot2D`: This creates a two dimensional representation from the :samp:`PSyGrid`.
 Again, an example can be found in the :ref:`tutorials <plot_2d>`.
-The code details are available in the :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot2D>` code and the :py:class:`visualisation libary <posydon.visualization.plot2D>`.
+The code details are available in the :py:func:`PSyGrid.plot <posydon.grids.psygrid.PSyGrid.plot2D>` code and the :py:class:`visualization <posydon.visualization.plot2D>` library.
-- :samp:`HR`: This is similar to :samp:`plot` but specialized on producing Hertzsprung–Russell diagrams.
+- :samp:`HR`: This is similar to :samp:`plot` but specialized for producing Hertzsprung–Russell diagrams.

 Work on/with a `PSyGrid` object
 -------------------------------

-Loop on a `PSyGrid` object
+Loop over a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly to accessing a single value in the :samp:`PSyGrid` object we can loop
+Similarly to accessing a single value in the :samp:`PSyGrid` object, we can loop
 over a :samp:`PSyGrid` object, which will loop over the individual runs in the
 :samp:`PSyGrid` object.
-Hence the following two codes will produce the same
+Hence the following two code snippets will produce the same
 output.
-The first one loops through the numpy array if the initial companion
+The first one loops through the numpy array of the initial companion masses:
-mass

 .. code-block:: python